CSE232-MSU/CSE232/syllabus.md

 ## Honors

-An Honors Project will be released midway through the course for those that are enrolled in the Honors College and wish to receieve Honors credit.
-You'll need to:
+To earn honors credit for this course you need to earn honors lab credit.
+There are two ways to do so, you can attend Section 9 (Honors Lab Section) if you are enrolled in that section and earn credit by completing the necessary in-person work, or you can complete the Honors Lab Assignments on Coding Rooms.
+You can fail to earn honors lab credit up to two times and still be awarded an H-option.
+Additionally you will need to:
 - Fill out an [Honors Option Agreement Form](https://honorscollege.msu.edu/academics/honors-option.html).
-    - You shouldn't fill out the form until the Honors Project has been released, as you need to provide a detailed description of the work to be performed.
-- Complete the Honors Project with full points by the given due date.
+    - In the description of the work you will do, state: "I will be completeing a series of advanced lessons on C++ and related topics that expand on the regular material taught in CSE 232."
 - Earn a 3.5 or 4.0 in the course.

-The Honors Project is not worth any points, nor is it extra credit.
-We will not provide assistance in completing it, as the Honors Project is meant to be solved independently of additional instruction.
+The Honors Lab Assignments are not worth any points, nor are they extra credit.
+The only benefit they can provide is the opprotunity to earn an H-option for students enrolled in the Honors College.

 ## Extensions